Street Art Bike Challenge

 - Only photos taken within the Auckland Region are eligible.

 - Multiple entries are encouraged but are limited to two entries per location, for example one wall or laneway with multiple murals is considered one location.
+Limited to 10 entries per day per person and a maximum of 50 entries per person for the event.

 - Winners will be contacted via private message on social media.